Sometimes I don’t. I love these two little girls more than anything and could never say one is my favorite. They are as different as night and day.

 It’s so easy, but it’s not fair.

 Over the past few months, I’ve noticed this more.
 My patience is lower when I expect my voice to be heard.
 She listens to everyone else.
-She always listens to her teacher, and she always listens to her grandparents.
+She always listens to her teacher; she always listens to her grandparents.
 They don’t have to ask her to do anything twice.
 Me?
-I would love only to have to ask her only twice to do something.
+I would love to only have to ask her only twice to do something.

 One morning, she and her sister were playing while I was still in bed, awake, and they started fighting and fussing.
 My first inclination was to be short and accusatory with M. I started the morning by acting nasty.
 Though I can’t remember the issue, I know my reaction was not deserved.